WessamLahloub/automation-web-automation-environment-project/README.md

-# Automation Cypress Project based on javascript with Cucumber and Page Object Model (POM), Integrated with allure and has a parallel test method, also is a Dockerised project
+# Automation Cypress Project Complete Environment based on javascript with Cucumber and Page Object Model (POM), Integrated with allure and has a parallel test method, also is a Dockerised project
 ## Overview

 This project uses **Cypress** for end-to-end testing and incorporates **Cucumber** to implement Behavior-Driven Development (BDD).
 The **Page Object Model (POM)** design pattern is employed to create a structured and maintainable approach for writing test scripts.